SuyashLakhotia/FYPSnippets/_posts/2018-01-28-Week-of-22-January.md

 title: "#22: Week of 22 January 2018"
 ---

-- Investigated the effect of different weight initializations with differing vocabulary sizes on `gcnn_chebyshev` for 20 Newsgroups.
-From the results below (`[X]` = Xavier Initialization; `[T]` = Truncated Normal Initialization), we see that for a smaller vocabulary size, truncated normal initialization performs significantly better than Xavier initialization for the weights in the fully-connected layer, however, for a large vocabulary, the difference in the resulting test accuracies is negligible.
+- Investigated the effect of different weight initializations for the fully-connected layer(s) with differing vocabulary sizes on `gcnn_chebyshev` for 20 Newsgroups.
+From the results below (`[X]` = Xavier Initialization; `[T]` = Truncated Normal Initialization), we see that for a smaller vocabulary size, truncated normal initialization performs significantly better than Xavier initialization, however, for a large vocabulary, the difference in the resulting test accuracies is negligible.

 | Vocabulary Size | Model                | Test Accuracy | Timestamp  |
 |:---------------:|:--------------------:|:-------------:|:----------:|